andromeikhaeil/devops-demo/README.md

 2. **Building**: Builds the Docker image.
 3. **Pushing**: Pushes the image to Dockerhub.

-## Dockerhub Image

-You can find the Docker image for this project at:

 ## Screenshots

 <img width="1680" alt="Screenshot 2024-05-06 at 4 51 45 PM" src="https://github.com/andromeikhaeil/devops-demo/assets/158215202/79f4b6f2-8348-4510-9811-32759ce70f42">

-## Contributing

-Contributions are welcome.
-Please open an issue or pull request if you have suggestions or improvements.